 Pierce the Veil’s fourth studio album, Misadventures, has been a long time in the making.
 Following 2012’s Collide With the Sky, the band embarked on a handful of extensive tours in and amongst prolonged recording sessions, all of which saw the quartet go to great lengths in order to capture the sounds which ultimately combined to produce their most refined album to date.
 We called up frontman Vic Fuentes to talk about new music, touring and why they spent so much time in the studio.

+Hey Vic.
+You’ve just released your fourth record, Misadventures.
+Can you outline the recording process and how the record eventually came to be what it is now?
 Sure, have you got like 30 minutes?
 Haha!
 It was a pretty long and crazy process.
 We started in San Diego, which is where we wrote all the songs.
 After that we went into the studio in Long Island and booked it out for two or three months of recording.
 We ended up surpassing that time period and just went and did a world tour in between it all.
 The label eventually realized that we were gonna take far longer than we had planned, so they just stopped giving us deadlines!

 We’d been in the studio for such a long time and were starting to experience cabin fever; the record was just not ready yet.
 When we thus came back from the tour it was time to finish the record and its lyrics, so I went on a little lyrical journey and tried to find inspiration for the songs.
 I travelled around to different cities, for example Seattle, and it really helped me inspire the songs and find the right stories for them.

 You worked with Dan Korneff on the record again.
 Why did you choose to continue working with him?
 Dan is the dream-maker, y’know.
 He’s able to make a reality out of what we dream up.
 Dan became a good friend of ours and he has a great work ethic; he really fully immerses himself and puts everything on the line – his mind, his health, everything.
 Those are the people that I like to work with.